Oregon Political Tax Credit

 The bottom line?
 By contributing $50 to a progressive political campaign, you can make Oregon a better place - and it won't cost you a dime.
 Married, filing jointly?
 It's $50 per person - so you and your spouse can donate $100 and get it all back!

 One note: As of the 2014 tax year, tax credit is only available to single adults with incomes under $100,000 and joint filers with income under $200,000.

 How do you claim the $50 tax credit?

-If you filled out the short form, Form 40S, it was on line 16, "Other credits".
-The credit was identified by entering 723 in 16A and the amount in 16B.
+If you filled out the short form, Form 40S, it's on line 16, "Other credits".
+The credit is identified by entering 723 in 16A and the amount in 16B.

 There are some limitations.
 Here's what the state tax instructions said for 2004 taxes: